A faster direct sampling algorithm for equilateral closed polygons and the probability of knotting: Acknowledgments

 \section{Acknowledgments}

 We are very grateful for the On-Line Encyclopedia of Integer Sequences~\cite{oeis}, without which progress on this paper would have been much slower.
-Thanks to Bertrand Duplantier for helping us think asymptotically and to the National Science Foundation (DMS--2107700 to Shonkwiler) and the Simons Foundation (\#524120 to Cantarella, \#709150 to Shonkwiler) for their support.
+Thanks to the anonymous referees for their thoughtful suggestions which substantially improved this paper, to Bertrand Duplantier for helping us think asymptotically, to Tetsuo Deguchi for a helpful discussion of probability models for knots, to Nathan Dunfield for suggesting that we check the unknot candidates with SnapPy.
+In addition, we would like to acknowledge the generous support of the National Science Foundation (DMS--2107700 to Shonkwiler), the Simons Foundation (\#524120 to Cantarella, \#709150 to Shonkwiler) and the Banff International Research Station (Workshop~24w5217, \emph{Knot Theory Informed by Random Models and Experimental Data}).